Pesc0/imgui-cmake/README.md

 # imgui-cmake

 Simple project with cmake files to build imgui's example_sdl_opengl3 on multiple platforms.
-A thin multithreaded wrapper is also provided.
 This should work on:
 - Windows (tested, working)
 - Linux (tested, working)
 - Mac OS